-Prac tice A school mu the followin become an School offe Diploma Pro ng to IB World ring the In place Planning is in progress 1.
-Teaching and learning aligns with the requirements of the programme(s). ✓ a.
-Teaching and learning at the school addresses all of the aims and objectives of each subject. ✓ 2.
-Teaching and learning engages students as inquirers and thinkers. ✓ 3.
-Teaching and learning builds on what students know and can do. ✓ 4.
+Prac tice following to IB World So the Care bust show the be become an chool offering eer-related ramme In place Planning is in progress 1.
+Tea ching and learning aligns with the requirements of the programme. √ a.
+Teaching and learning at the school addresses all the aims and objectives of each DP subject. ✓ b.
+Teaching and learning addresses the aims and objectives of the CP core. √ 2.
+Tea ching and learning engages students as inquirers and thinkers. ✓

+3. Teaching and learning builds on what students know and can do. ✓ 4.
 Teaching and learning promotes the understanding and practice of academic honesty. ✓ 5.
-Teaching and learning supports students to become actively responsible for their own learning. √ 6.
+Teaching and learning supports students to become actively responsible for their own learning. ✓ 6.
 Teaching and learning addresses human commonality, diversity and multiple perspectives. ✓ 7.
-Teaching and learning addresses the diversity of student language needs, including those for students learning in a language(s) other than mother tongue. √ 8.
+Teaching and learning addresses the diversity of student language needs, including those for students learning in a language(s) other than the mother tongue. ✓ 8.
 Teaching and learning demonstrates that all teachers are responsible for language development of students. ✓ 9.
 Teaching and learning uses a range and variety of strategies. ✓ 10.
 Teaching and learning differentiates instruction to meet students' learning needs and styles. ✓ 11.
-Teaching and learning incorporates a range of resources, including information technologies. √ 12.
-Teaching and learning develops student attitudes and skills that allow for meaningful student action in response to student's own needs and needs of others. √ 13.
-Teaching and learning engages students in reflecting on how, what, and why they are learning. ✓ 14.
-Teaching and learning fosters a stimulating learning environment based on understanding and respect. ✓

-15. Teaching and learning encourages students to demonstrate their learning in a variety of ways. ✓ 16.
+Teaching and learning incorporates a range of resources, including information technologies. ✓ 12.
+Teaching and learning develops student attitudes and skills that allow for meaningful student action in response to students' own needs and the needs of others. ✓ 13.
+Teaching and learning engages students in reflecting on how, what and why they are learning. ✓ 14.
+Teaching and learning fosters a stimulating learning environment based on understanding and respect. ✓ 15.
+Teaching and learning encourages students to demonstrate their learning in a variety of ways. ✓ 16.
 Teaching and learning develops the IB learner profile attributes. ✓